 Security

-Vantage leverages something called Cross Account IAM Roles to sync information about your infrastructure resources.
-This means we don't store sensitive information like account access keys and access key secrets to use Vantage.
-This method is the AWS recommended approach and is detailed in depth by AWS here for you to learn more.
-When you grant access to your AWS account to Vantage by running the provided CloudFormation stack, it creates a cross account role with in-line policies selected by Vantage.
-These policies are a trimmed down version of the policies in the AWS-managed "ReadOnlyAccess" policy but we've removed actions that would otherwise allow us to access sensitive information in databases, buckets and certain services.
-Our CloudFormation template is open source and hosted publicly here for transparency.
-Should you have any other questions please feel free to email us at security@vantage.sh.
+Vantage uses a Cross-Account IAM Role to sync information about your infrastructure resources.
+This method is the AWS-recommended approach.
+When you grant Vantage access to your account by running the provided CloudFormation stack, the stack creates a cross-account role with in-line policies selected by Vantage.
+These policies are a trimmed-down version of the policies in the AWS-managed ReadOnlyAccess policy, but we've removed actions that would otherwise allow us to access sensitive information in databases, buckets, and certain services.
+Our CloudFormation template is open source and hosted publicly for transparency.

-Customizing Cross Account Role Permissions
+Customizing Cross-Account Role Permissions

 Data Revocation